wp-plugins/wpsso/readme.txt

 * Includes hashtags from Post and Page WordPress tags.
 * Includes the author's name for Pinterest Rich Pins.
 * Includes a Google / SEO description meta tag if a known SEO plugin is not detected.
-* Includes author <a href="https://developers.google.com/structured-data/customize/social-profiles">social profiles in schema.org JSON-LD markup for Google Search</a>.
+* Includes author <a href="https://developers.google.com/structured-data/customize/social-profiles">social profiles markup for Google Search</a>.
 * Provides Facebook, Google+ and Twitter URL user profile contact fields.
 * Validation tools and special meta tag preview tabs on admin edit pages.
 * Customizable *multilingual* Site Title and Site Description texts.